-- 36. Non-party Seneca Manufacturing Company ("SMC") is a tribally chartered, privately owned corporation.
-SMC manufactures cigarettes under a federal manufacturer's permit issued by TTB and distributes cigarettes from its manufacturing facility in Cattaraugus County, New York.
-It manufactures cigarettes under the brands Heron and Sands. - 37.
+- 33. Non-party Seneca Manufacturing Company ("SMC") is a tribally chartered, privately owned corporation.
+SMC manufactures cigarettes under a federal manufacturer's permit issued by U.S. Tobacco Tax and Trade Bureau ("TTB") and distributes cigarettes from its manufacturing facility in Cattaraugus County, New York.
+It manufactures cigarettes under the brands Heron and Sands. - 34.
 Neither the Heron nor Sands brands are listed on the California Cigarette Directory, making them contraband in the State of California.
 See Cal.
 Rev. & Tax.
-Code § 30436(b), (e). - 38.
+Code § 30436(b), (e). - 35.
 In 2014, OAG obtained invoices indicating distributions of SMC-brand cigarettes in California without corroborating reports mandated by the PACT Act.
-In response to inquiries from OAG, SMC represented that SMC did not itself send any SMC cigarettes to California, but instead that a tribal distributor picked up cigarettes at the SMC factory dock and that the subsequent California distributions were made by that tribal distributor.
+In response to inquiries from OAG, SMC represented that SMC did not itself send any SMC cigarettes to California, but instead that a tribal distributor picked up cigarettes at the SMC factory dock and that the subsequent California distributions were made by that tribal distributor. - 36.
+To resolve the issue of contraband SMC cigarettes entering California, SMC provided by letter dated October 10, 2014, written confirmation that "Seneca Manufacturing Company is not shipping cigarettes into California and does not plan to ship cigarettes into California in the future."
+A true and correct copy of this letter is attached as exhibit F. SMC also later agreed in writing by letter dated June 17, 2016, that "[i]f Seneca Manufacturing Company or any successor in interest ever becomes aware that anyone is selling Seneca Manufacturing Company cigarettes or roll-your-own tobacco anywhere within California's exterior boundaries or within Indian Country in California," it would "[p]rovide written notice to the . . .
+Office of the Attorney General."
+A true and correct copy of this letter is attached as exhibit G.

 &lt;sup>2 As explained in ¶ 53, the PACT Act requires those shipping cigarettes in interstate commerce or through Indian country to file reports of such shipments with the "tobacco tax administrator of the State into which such shipment is made."
-15 U.S.C. $\S$ 376(a)(2).
+15 U.S.C. § 376(a)(2).